 At its peak (2007) Risperdal sales topped out at $4.5 billion.
 Currently, sales are much lower because the drug went off patent and is available as a generic.
 Sales for the brand product (and the co-marketed brand Invega – a chemically related derivative) are estimated to be about $800 million globally now.

-For those with a child who received Risperdal, either for autism-related problems or for other reasons, the best advice is to consult an attorney.
+For those with a child who received Risperdal, either for autism-related problems or for other reasons, the best advice is to consult a Louisville medical malpractice attorney.
 Gynecomastia is only one of a number of possible side-effects from the drug, and patients who suffered unnecessarily while on the medication deserve compensation.